Denmark Copy link

 What this means for founders Copy link

 Since Brexit, the Netherlands have been vying to become the digital gateway to Europe.
 The Dutch Government has been funnelling innovation funding for startups and scaleups through initiatives like Innovation Credits, the Seed Capital Scheme, the Dutch Venture Initiative, as well as public-private investment initiatives like Invest-NL Deep Tech Fund to bridge the gap between research and commercial viability.
+Investment screening could affect later stage startups and scale-ups, if potential acquisitions get blocked under recent plans to add AI to its investment screening laws.

 At the same time, the Dutch Government’s efforts to make algorithmic transparency mandatory for AI technologies deployed in the public sector, means that founders deploying AI in the Netherlands will likely face demands from their clients to show that their systems meet the same requirements.
 Furthermore, there are signs that these obligations will be extended to private companies too.